top of page

 SOURCE: Cliff Christl - Packers.com (May 20th 2015)

 As I understand it, the Armory is the large brick building to the northwest side of Green Bay East High School and the current East High football field (formerly City Stadium).
 Hagemeister Park, the original field location, was located where East High stands today.
 Is that true and is there a marker for Bellevue Park on the Packers Heritage Trail?
 The Armory was destroyed by fire in 1926.
 It was located closer to the end of Cherry Street and bordered the west end of City Stadium.
 The Armory opened at that location as the Hagemeister Park Pavilion in 1900.
 It was taken over by the Wisconsin National Guard in 1916 and renamed.
 As for the current garage, it was built in the early 1940s along with the large sandstone wall that became City Stadium’s façade.
 As for the Hagemeister Park ballparks where the Packers played from 1920-22, yes, they were located virtually where East High stands today (red box) from about the school’s old main entrance on Walnut Street east to the end of today’s building.
 And, yes, there’s a marker for Bellevue Park on the Packers Heritage Trail.
 Can you please help me pin down a couple of facts about the locations of things at Hagemeister Park?
 Where exactly was the "Clubhouse" located?
 When the horse race track existed, how far north did it extend and how far south?
 I had always assumed the football field was laid out perpendicular to Baird Street.
 In an article in the October 2005 issue of "A Packer Scrapbook," there are photographs and discussion about the construction of the school and the location of one of the goal posts, but looking at the photographs in your 6/26/14 posting -- which I had seen before but didn't appreciate the details you pointed out -- it looks like the field may have been laid out parallel to Baird.
 The Hagemeister Park Clubhouse, a two-story social center, was located at the northeast corner of Baird and Walnut streets.
 The half-mile racetrack, used primarily for harness racing, was razed in 1908, 11 years before the Packers were founded.
 It extended from Cherry Street on the north to Stuart Street on the south.
 In other words, it covered much of today’s Joannes Park.
 There's a Hagemeister Park map from 1918 that shows a large open area along Walnut Street marked Base Ball Field, which matches up with the red box above.
 There was no ballpark there in 1918 or ’19.
 Green Bay’s most recent minor league baseball park had been razed following the 1917 football season.
 That was why the Packers played on an open field in 1919.
 In 1920, a group headed by local typewriter salesman Neil Murphy built a fence around the playing field so the Packers could charge admission.
 Three days before the fourth game, Marcel Lambeau, with the help of Indian Packing Co. workers, built the first bleacher section with 700 seats.
 The next week, the buildup for the Packers-De Pere game was such that bleachers for another 800 were built.
 The Green Bay Press-Gazette reported those bleachers were erected “on the north side of the gridiron,” suggesting the playing field ran east and west.
 That wooden ballpark was torn down following the season and another was put up in 1921 with more seating.
 The stories were more confusing that year, but the way I interpreted them was the bleacher seats were built along both the north and south sidelines and the playing field ran east and west.
+Again, based on the 1918 map, there really was no space for a ballpark north of Walnut other than where that open area was, which leads me to believe all the ballparks or playing fields used after 1911 were located in roughly the same spot.
+I’m aware of at least three pictures that show wooden goal posts in Hagemeister Park.

 1920PACKERS-HagemeisterSite.jpg